What Every Freelance Translator Needs to Know About Online Translation Job Boards

-- Practise your proposal writing skills: You can see how much people are willing to pay when you add value, you can test out value propositions.
+- Practise your proposal writing skills: You can see how much people are willing to pay when you add value.

 - Practise talking to clients over the phone: Many clients on UpWork want to interview you.
 Practice selling yourself and learning about client needs is invaluable.

 You don’t have to actively search for jobs on ProZ or UpWork to use them to your advantage.